How to achieve successful loose-aggressive poker

-Playing at a table with eight other players are not the same thing as playing with five others.
+Playing at a table with eight other players is not the same thing as playing with five others.
 Are you facing eight players, the risk is much higher that another player has a good hand, so trying to “steal” the pot with mediocre hands will often not work.
 Therefore, don’t try a hyper loose aggressive approach on these tables.
-You should do it on 6-max tables or in tournament formats that involves only two to three players.
+You should do it on 6-max tables or in tournament formats that involves only two, three or four players.

 The hyper loose-aggressive style doesn’t fit everybody.
 You must have it in you to bully your opponents and attack lots of pots.
-And you must be prepared to lose.
-That don’t mean you lose long term, but all forms of LAG-style play will increase the variance: you will experience more real good session and real bad ones.
-Everybody can’t handle that mentally.
+And you must be prepared to lose in the short-term.
+All forms of LAG-style play will increase the variance: you will experience more real good session and real bad ones.
+Everyone can’t handle that mentally.

 The other thing is that successful LAG-style play demands a lot from you.
 When TAG-style is more about the cards (to generalize some), LAG-style is much about playing the player.
 Yes, you will profit on the condition that most players don’t have a good hand in most cases, but you must also observe the players to find out which are obstinately going to fight for many pots and which will give them away with less resistance.